duongducanh/movies-frontend-exam/README.md

 - 🎪 **Movie Details**: View detailed information for each movie
 - 🔗 **URL State Management**: State preserved in URL parameters
 - 🔔 **Toast Notifications**: Notification system with success, error, info states
+- 📄 **Load More**: Pagination with load more button for seamless browsing
+- 🔝 **Scroll to Top**: Fixed button appears on scroll for easy navigation

 ## 🛠️ Tech Stack